Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Preliminaries

 \subsection{Gromov hyperbolic space and its boundary}

-A geodesic metric space $(X,d)$ is called {\it $\delta$-hyperbolic} for $\delta \geq 0$ if, for every geodesic triangle $(\alpha, \beta, \gamma)$ in $X$, any edge, say $\alpha$ is contained in the closed $\delta$-neighborhood of the union $\beta \cup \gamma$ of the other edges.
+A geodesic metric space $(X,d)$ is called {\it $\delta$-hyperbolic} for $\delta \geq 0$ if, for every geodesic triangle $(\alpha, \beta, \gamma)$ in $X$, any edge, say $\alpha$, is contained in the closed $\delta$-neighborhood of the union $\beta \cup \gamma$ of the other edges.
 We call a $\delta$-hyperbolic space $(X,d)$ for some $\delta \geq 0$ a {\it Gromov hyperbolic space}.
-Throughout this paper, we further assume that a $\delta$-hyperbolic space $(X,d)$ is {\it proper} and having a fixed base point $o \in X$.
-Concerning fundamental properties of the Gromov hyperbolic space mentioned in this subsection, we can consult a lecture note by Coornaert, Delzant and Papadopoulos \cite{CDP}.
+Henceforth, we further assume that a $\delta$-hyperbolic space $(X,d)$ is {\it proper} and has a fixed base point $o \in X$.
+Concerning the fundamental properties of the Gromov hyperbolic space mentioned in this subsection, the reader may refer to the lecture note by Coornaert, Delzant, and Papadopoulos \cite{CDP}.

 We consider geodesic rays $\sigma:[0,\infty) \to X$ with arc length parameter starting from the base point $o$.
-Such geodesic rays $\sigma_1$ and $\sigma_2$ are regarded as asymptotically equivalent if there is some constant $K$ such that $d(\sigma_1(t),\sigma_2(t)) \leq K$ for all $t \geq 0$.
-Then the space of all geodesic rays based at $o$ modulo the asymptotic equivalence defines a boundary $\partial X$ of $X$, which gives the compactification $\overline X=X \cup \partial X$ by providing the compact-open topology on the space of geodesic rays.
+Two such geodesic rays $\sigma_1$ and $\sigma_2$ are regarded as asymptotically equivalent if there is some constant $K$ such that $d(\sigma_1(t),\sigma_2(t)) \leq K$ for all $t \geq 0$.
+Then, the space of all geodesic rays based at $o$ modulo the asymptotic equivalence defines a boundary $\partial X$ of $X$, which yields the compactification $\overline X=X \cup \partial X$ under the compact-open topology on the space of geodesic rays.
 We see that $\overline X$ is a compact Hausdorff space satisfying the second countability axiom.
 Every isometric automorphism of $X$ extends to a self-homeomorphism of $\overline X$.

-The characterization of $\delta$-hyperbolicity by triangles also provides the following properties on geodesics possibly of infinite length.
-See Ohshika \cite[Proposition 2.61]{O}.
+The characterization of $\delta$-hyperbolicity by triangles also provides the following properties of geodesics possibly of infinite length (see Ohshika \cite[Proposition 2.61]{O}).